26 “But when the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify of Me.

 All true work for God comes though the ministry of the Spirit.
 If we witness to the lost, we must do it by depending on the work of the Spirit (Jn 16:7-11).
 The world rejects the ministry of the Spirit (Jn 14:17).

-The Holy Spirit bears witness though the followers of Jesus.
-In the case of the apostles He guided the writing of the New Testament.
-Truth is always required to witness for Jesus.
-In our case He supernaturally works through us to both witness to the lost and built believers.
+The Holy Spirit bears witness through the followers of Jesus.
+In the case of the apostles, He guided the writing of the New Testament.
+Truth is always required in order to witness for Jesus.
+In our case, He supernaturally works through us to both witness to the lost and build believers.